dseguy/php-error-messages/messages/interface-"%s"-not-found.rst

    // '4f' is not a valid name for an interface ('4f')::c;

-   // it is not possible to have a class with the name 'interface' ('interface')::c;
+   // it is not possible to name a class 'interface' ('interface')::c;

    ?>